-There are several long-distance trails in The Netherlands.
-The Pieterpad, which runs from the north to the south of the country, is the most famous.
-A few tips.
+There are many long-distance trails in The Netherlands.
+The Pieterpad, a 500-kilometer hike from north to south, is the most famous.
+This is the ultimate guide.

 About the Pieterpad: origin & route